 From the Romans to the Middle Ages

 Along the Via Emilia, the Romans made the colonial centuriations.
 As a result, today we recognize them in the regular drawing of the country between Imola and Faenza.
-Furthermore, the Byzantines and the Lombards met face to face.
+Furthermore, the Byzantines from Ravenna and the Lombards met face to face.
 Between the ruins of the cities destroyed after the collapse of the Roman power.
 For sure a land that St Ambrose saw on his way to Bologna in 393.
 Later, during the Middle Ages, the free communes took the power.
 And great artists started to work on their masterpieces.
 As a result, masters anxious to corroborate in Modena, Parma, and in Fidenza the journey of the pilgrims.
 With sacred stories sculpted on the stone.

 The main buildings along the road

 Each city showed its best garment along this road.
 In fact, it formed the generating axis with palaces and squares.
 As well as bows, shops, and fountains.
 Instead, the churches, a bit disturbed by so much promiscuity, preferred to glance this main road a few steps back.
 With a little square made for them, as in Fidenza, in Fiorenzuola, and in Piacenza.
 Today, the Via Emilia has transferred its functions to the nearby motorway.
 And it has lost its fascination of a frontier road.
 But it is a major metropolitan arterial route, indeed the main road city to city of the region.